Power of Attorney for India

 - Special power of attorney

-A general power of attorney is usually a document that allows an agent to act on behalf of his principal for more than one matter.
+A general power of attorney is usually a document that allows an agent to act on behalf of his principal on more than one matter.
 On the other hand, the special power of attorney is created to give an agent power to complete a specific job.
 The power of attorney ceases to apply once the job is complete.
 For example, you may give a power of attorney to your nephew to sell a piece of land in Agra and purchase an apartment in New Delhi.

 There is no expiration date on a general power of attorney unless otherwise specified.
 The specific power of attorney expires once the transaction is complete.